 APPLY TO BE A SMSP ARTIST

-Artists, historians, & makers in all arts disciplines are invited to propose projects to curate the Smallest Museum in St Paul in monthly exhibits throughout 2018.
+Artists, historians, & makers in all arts disciplines are invited to propose projects to curate the Smallest Museum in St Paul in monthly exhibits throughout 2020.
 The SMSP will conduct 2 calls for proposals; a spring and fall deadline.
 Artist-curators will be selected by a panel of local arts and community leaders.
 The review panel will assign the exhibition month based on artist’s stated availability.
-Artists may reapply any number of times, but are unlikely to be selected more than once.
+Proposals not selected in round one will automatically be reviewed again by a different panel in the second round.

 If Selected, WORKHORSE COFFEE BAR will provide:

 ● $200 Stipend to each artist or exhibit team

 ● PR and Marketing of monthly exhibits, social media, and artist reception.